rishita0403/TrackMudra-Your-Financial-Compass/README.md

 # TrackMudra- Your Financial Compass

-Welcome to TrackMudra, a comprehensive mobile application designed to empower users with effective tools for managing expenses, tracking investments, setting financial goals, and enhancing financial literacy.
+Welcome to TrackMudra, TrackMudra is a mobile application designed to help users manage expenses, track investments, set financial goals, and provide financial literacy.

 ## Download the App